fwi/taskq2/README.md

 # taskq2
-Task queues with optional persistence and fail-over
+Task queues with optional persistence and fail-over.